Black from Tula Tomato

 Bloomsdale Spinach, 1874 Heirloom, Organic

-The Seed Savers Exchange -Developed in 1874 by D. Landreth & Sons seed company of Philadelphia.
+The Seed Savers Exchange -Developed in 1874 by D. Landreth & Sons seed company of Philadelphia, Pennsylvaina.
 Vigorous upright plants with dark green, glossy, savoyed leaves.
 Fine quality, very tender, excellent flavor.
 Quick growing variety with heavy yields.
 Well adapted for late spring or summer plantings, slow to bolt.
 39-60 days

 Characteristics: